luaj/luaj/README.md

 Compile with: `ant` or `ant jar-jse`

+(this will build only the project for Java Standard Edition)

 Then test with: `./luaj`

 (or `luaj.bat` on Windows)

+If you need JME support (Java Micro Edition, specifically for mobiles), this fork is not recommend.

-There is no guarantee that `ant all` still compiles for the moment (though that may be fixed in a future version).
+You can try `ant all` or `ant jar-jme`, but there is no no guarantee that it will even compile (though that may be fixed in a future version).

 This fork aims to fix some issues met with luaj 3.0.2, still present in [luaj/luaj](https://github.com/luaj/luaj) at